21 NCAC 68 .0206 PROCESS FOR PREVENTION CONSULTANT CERTIFICATION

 (A) 170 hours primary and secondary prevention and in the prevention performance domains; and

-(B) 100 hours in substance abuse specific studies, which includes six hours of HIV/AIDS/STDS/TB/Bloodborne pathogens training and education, six hours professional ethics education, and six hours of education to be selected from the following:
+(B) 100 hours in substance use disorder specific studies, which includes six hours of HIV/AIDS/STDS/TB/Bloodborne pathogens training and education, six hours professional ethics education, and six hours of education to be selected from the following:

-(4) A minimum of 300 hours of supervised practical training practice hours documented by a certified substance abuse professional;
+(3) A minimum of 300 hours of supervised practical training practice hours documented by a certified clinical supervisor, clinical supervisor intern, or certified substance abuse prevention consultant who has been certified more than three years;

-(5) A form signed by the applicant attesting to the applicant's adherence to the Ethical Standards of the Board;
+(4) An attestation or otherwise signed adherence by the applicant to the Ethical Standards of the Board;

 Eff.
 August 1, 1996;